prebid/prebid.github.io/dev-docs/bidder-adaptor.md

     }

     /**
-     * Register bidder specific code, which will execute if the add
+     * Register bidder specific code, which will execute if the ad
      * has been rendered successfully
      * @param {bid} bid request object
      */
-    onAddRenderSucceeded: function(bid) {
+    onAdRenderSucceeded: function(bid) {
         // Bidder specific code
     }
 }